irislapa/misko3-tetris/README.md

 If the build and/or flash is succesful, a green message will be printed in the terminal.

 ### CubeIDE
-I didn't use windows for this project, so i can't provide a guide to a working vscode setup on Windows, but you can still resort to using CubeIDE.
+I didn't use windows for this project, so i can't provide a guide to a working vscode setup on Windows, but you can still resort to using [CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
-You will have to first install CubeMX and convert the toolchain/IDE configuration from makefile to STM32CubeIDE.
+You will have to first install [CubeMX](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) and convert the toolchain/IDE configuration from makefile to STM32CubeIDE.
 You can do so by opening the project in CubeMX and under Project Manager -> Project -> Toolchain/IDE select STM32CubeIDE.
 ![](/images/image.png)
-Now you can flash and debug the project using the CubeIDE.
+Now you can flash and debug the project using CubeIDE.